doxxing AI & Automation

 Contents

 TLDR; Doxxing is like getting caught with spinach in your teeth, but way more embarrassing and potentially dangerous.
-Instead of food in your teeth, we’re talking about someone dug up and posted your full name, address, phone number, workplace, embarrassing photos, and even more private details.
+Instead of food in your teeth, someone online dug up and publicly posted your full name, address, phone number, workplace, embarrassing photos, and even more private details.

-It’s like someone sneakily took a peek at your diary and then shared it with the whole world.
+It’s like someone sneakily took a peek at your diary and then shared it with the whole world without your consent.
 The result is that your privacy is violated, and you might have to deal with people harassing you or even threatening your safety.

 Illustration of hacker seizing information from unsuspecting person with laptop.